 Don't allow lack of space to cramp your style.
-Small plants can make a big impact, whether potted together, as the dish garden shown here, or displayed by itself on a table.
+Small green house plants can make a big impact, whether potted together, as the dish garden shown here, or displayed by itself on a table.

-Repeating plant shapes will give harmony to a room's decor, helping to turn it into a peaceful place to relax and unwind.
+Repeating plant shapes will give harmony to a room's decor, transforming it into a peaceful place to relax and unwind.

-The deep-green, glossy foliage and pristine white spathes of the peace lily (shown at right) brings a sense of calm to any space.
+The deep-green, glossy foliage and pristine white spathes of the peace lily brings a sense of calm to any space.
 And you can breathe easier knowing it does an excellent job of purifying indoor air.
 Best of all, this graceful foliage house plant is easy to grow.